sentinel-hub/eo-grow-examples/GEM/docs/infrastructure.md

 tool used for creating images on multiple platforms), including AWS.
 We write a `packer.json`file which we use to programmatically create an AMI image on AWS.
 Below we provide a template file that can be used as a starting point for your own file.
 Values marked as `<< >>` are the ones that need to be filled out to correctly build the AMI image.
-If you have access to an existing AMI with Docker preinstalled this step can be skipped.
+If you have access to an existing AMI with Docker pre-installed this step can be skipped.

 ```json
 {